zitrosolrac/datajoint-tutorial/beginner/building_first_pipeline/python/first-table.rst

 Defining table class
 --------------------

 Now we will use the ``schema`` object to create a new table.
-Since every thing about our mouse experiments revolves around, well, mouse, let's create a table to enter and track all mouse we will work with:
+In our hypothetical example, everything starts with a particular mouse.
+So let's create a table to enter and track all the mice we will work with:

 .. code-block:: python